 Once your account is linked, select the Page you want to follow in the dropdown menu.
 Zapier will then test the Facebook integration.

-Now, tap the + icon beside each required field to add the correct information from Facebook to the RSS feed.
+Then, click inside each required field to add the correct information from Facebook to the RSS feed.
 We've put the message text as the Item Title and the URL for the Timeline post as the Source URL.
 For the Content, put whatever will work best in your RSS reader or will be the most useful to you.

 Tip: Want to follow other Facebook Pages via RSS?
 You can't make your own RSS feed for them, but you can follow them along with your other RSS feeds with an Inoreader Professional account for $4.99/month.